googleapis/api-linter/docs/rules/0231/http-method.md

 ## Details

-This rule looks at any message matching beginning with `BatchGet`, and complains if the HTTP verb is anything other than `GET`.
+This rule looks at any method beginning with `BatchGet`, and complains if the HTTP verb is anything other than `GET`.
 It _does_ check additional bindings if they are present.